Offering Customer Financing: What It Is and How It Works

 Reviewer: Michael Needham

-It’s no wonder customer financing has boomed in popularity as it offers more budget-friendly payment options.
-With consumer financing, buyers are no longer obligated to pay for large-sum products or services upfront and in full.
-Instead, they are given the flexibility to pay in budget-friendly installments.
+With the boom in consumer financing, today’s buyers are no longer obligated to pay for large-sum products or services upfront and in full.
+Instead, they’re given the flexibility to pay in budget-friendly installments.
+For businesses, this shift in consumer financing means you can now offer financing to customers to gain new customers, drive larger sales, and generate more revenue.

 What Is Customer Financing?